 Doodle Soup Days

-Once a year the community of Bradford, Tennessee celebrates a one-of-a-kind festival known as Doodle Soup Days.
+Once a year the community of Bradford, Tennessee, celebrates a one-of-a-kind festival known as Doodle Soup Days.
 Why not?
 Bradford is known as the Doodle Soup Capital of the World.
 This unique concoction is rooted in local history and has raised the curiosity of many abroad.
-We invite you to come celebrate with us and experience small town hospitality and a savory bowl of Doodle Soup.
+We invite you to come to celebrate with us and experience small-town hospitality and a savory bowl of Doodle Soup.

 Doodle Soup Days is an annual event held in Bradford, Tennessee.
 The town became known for its “doodle soup” in 1957 and was tagged as “Doodle Soup Capital of the World” after a reporter asked the school principal what made Bradford famous.